nicovaras/dev.null/dev/_drafts/eci2.markdown

 I also kept the original dataset to use for training.
 I think it can't hurt to train a separate model with it.

+From now on I'll name these datasets: <u>4-dataset</u>, <u>3-dataset</u> and <u>original dataset</u> respectively.

+{% include image-group.html images=site.data.eci2_datasets lang='en' %}

 Those are the main three datasets I used in my final solution, but on the journey I made a lot more of <span style="font-size: xx-small;">(failed)</span> experiments.

 Now is also time to add some more work to our pipeline (remember we had a end to end pipeline from the last post).
 With scikit-learn we can automatically divide the train datasets into three parts: train/test/validation.
-This will became super handy because we leave the original test set untouched, meaning that we won't overfit to the test data.
+This will become super handy because we leave the original test set untouched, meaning that we won't overfit to the test data.

 Another basic thing is to have a cross validation method (also coming almost for free in scikit) to check for an estimation of our score locally.

-From now on I'll name these datasets: <u>4-dataset</u>, <u>3-dataset</u> and <u>original dataset</u> respectively.

-Running the 4-dataset on our basic pipeline and submitting the solution resulted in a score of **0.785**.
+I ran each dataset on our basic pipeline one at a time, and submitting the solution for the 4-dataset resulted in a score of **0.785**.
 The last score was  **0.77043** so this is a nice improvement!

 <!-- - feaures engs que se hicieron -->